amilmohd155/react-native-reanimated-timer/README.md

   This library is heavily inspired by [`react-native-animated-stopwatch-timer`](https://github.com/rgommezz/react-native-animated-stopwatch-timer) and the accompanying blog.
 It’s a great resource for understanding animation patterns with Reanimated—highly recommended!

 - 🧠 **Custom Hook Design**
-  The internal time management logic draws inspiration from [`react-timer-hook`](https://github.com/amrlabib/react-timer-hook).
-Chose not to use it as a direct dependency to allow for more fine-grained control and customization.
+  The internal time management logic is built on top of [`react-timer-hook`](https://github.com/amrlabib/react-timer-hook), using it as a core dependency for reliable timekeeping.
+This allows leveraging its proven functionality while layering custom logic and controls tailored to the app’s specific needs.

-  If you're only looking for a headless timekeeping hook (without UI), definitely consider using `react-timer-hook` directly.
+  If you only need a headless timekeeping hook (without UI), you can use react-timer-hook directly.

 ### Installation